On convergence of the generalized Lanczos trust-region method for trust-region subproblems: Numerical experiments

 where $I$ is identity matrix of appropriate size.
 We set

-Thus, for any $\rho\in\mathbb{R}$, we have that
+Thus, for any $\zeta\in\mathbb{R}$, we have that

-To illustrate the importance of ${s}(\la_{opt})$ on the convergence of $\la_k$, we present in Table \ref{tab:21.3444} the values of ${s}(\la_{opt})$ corresponding to different $\rho$.
+To illustrate the importance of ${s}(\la_{opt})$ on the convergence of $\la_k$, we present in Table \ref{tab:21.3444} the values of ${s}(\la_{opt})$ corresponding to different $\zeta$.
 In Figure \ref{fig19.1201}, we plot the curves of $\la_{opt}-\la_k$ with different ${s}(\la_{opt})$.
-It is obviously seen from the figure that the larger ${s}(\la_{opt})$, the slower $\la_k$ converges.
-Indeed, it follows from Theorem \ref{8.42} that ${s}(\la_{opt})$ and $\kappa(A_{opt})$ are two key factors for the convergence of $\la_k$.
-As the condition numbers $\kappa(A_{opt})$ are the same in all the cases, and the differences are mainly from those of ${s}(\la_{opt})$.
-All these show the effectiveness of our theoretical results; refer to Remark \ref{14.55}.
+It is obvious to see from the figure that the larger ${s}(\la_{opt})$, the slower $\la_k$ converges.
+Recall from Theorem \ref{8.42} and Theorem \ref{thm20.08} that ${s}(\la_{opt})$ and $\kappa$ are two key factors for the convergence of $\la_k$.
+As the condition numbers $\kappa$ are the same in all the cases, the differences are mainly from those of ${s}(\la_{opt})$.
+This shows the effectiveness of our theoretical results, refer to Remark \ref{14.55}.